epics-base/setuptools_dso/README.md

 ## Mechanics

 Libraries build with setuptools-dso will typically be linked, directly or indirectly, to python extension modules.
-Such libraries should loaded implicitly when the extension module is imported by the python runtime.
+Such libraries should be loaded implicitly when the extension module is imported by the python runtime.
 For this to work the OS runtime loader must be able to find these libraries.
 This is complicated by OS differences, and a desire to support virtualenv and similar.